Probabilistic Surrogate Networks for Simulators with Unbounded Randomness: Abstract

 \section{Abstract}

-We present a framework for automatically structuring and training fast, approximate, deep neural surrogates of existing stochastic simulators.
-Unlike traditional approaches to surrogate modeling, our surrogates retain the interpretable structure of the reference simulators.
-The particular way we achieve this allows us to replace the reference simulator with the surrogate when undertaking amortized inference in the probabilistic programming sense.
-The fidelity and speed of our surrogates allow for not only faster ``forward'' stochastic simulation but also for accurate and substantially faster inference.
-We support these claims via experiments that involve a commercial composite-materials curing simulator.
-Employing our surrogate modeling technique makes inference an order of magnitude faster, opening up the possibility of doing simulator-based, non-invasive, just-in-time parts quality testing; in this case inferring safety-critical latent internal temperature profiles of composite materials undergoing curing from surface temperature profile measurements.
+We present a framework for automatically structuring and training fast, approximate, deep neural surrogates of stochastic simulators.
+Unlike traditional approaches to surrogate modeling, our surrogates retain the interpretable structure and control flow of the reference simulator.
+Our surrogates target stochastic simulators where the number of random variables itself can be stochastic and potentially unbounded.
+Our framework further enables an automatic replacement of the reference simulator with the surrogate when undertaking amortized inference.
+The fidelity and speed of our surrogates allow for both faster stochastic simulation and accurate and substantially faster posterior inference.
+Using an illustrative yet non-trivial example we show our surrogates' ability to accurately model a probabilistic program with an unbounded number of random variables.
+We then proceed with an example that shows our surrogates are able to accurately model a complex structure like an unbounded stack in a program synthesis example.
+We further demonstrate how our surrogate modeling technique makes amortized inference in complex black-box simulators an order of magnitude faster.
+Specifically, we do simulator-based materials quality testing, inferring safety-critical latent internal temperature profiles of composite materials undergoing curing.